-tations: point clouds and surfaces.
+Among the available methods to compute skeletons in the computer vision and geometry communities, we mainly found approaches based on two object representations: point clouds and surfaces.
 Point cloud based methods [132] are among the most widely used due to their simple implementation and speed (ROI pixels from mask images can be treated as point clouds in 2D and 3D).
 They are very sensitive to noise which leads to the generation of spurious branches.
 These methods are accurate for estimating global descriptors such as total structure length.
 However, they are not well suited for estimating edge or node number due to their noisy results and systematic underestimation of final segment length.
-Surface-based approaches for 3D objects [133, 129] are much less known in biology but have emerged as an alternative to stabilize topological descriptors measurements.
-They transform the object into a 1D representation by searching for the smallest representation (minimizing branches) which best represents the object structure, reducing the appearance of spurious objects.
-These methods achieve good estimates for almost all descriptors, but are more difficult to implement and apply due to their multiple configurable parameters.
-Surface-based methods offer promising new applications, beyond semi-automatic methods toward fully automatic topological quantification.
+Surface-based approaches for 3D objects [129, 133] are much less known in biology but have emerged as an alternative to stabilize topological descriptor measurements.
+They transform the object into a 1D representation by searching for the smallest representation (minimizing branches) that best represents the object structure, reducing the appearance of spurious objects.
+These methods achieve good estimates for almost all descriptors, but are more difficult to implement and apply due to their multiple configurable parameters. promisina Surface-based methods offer new applications, beyond semi-automatic methods toward fully automatic topology quantification.
 Other authors have proposed elaborated pruning methods by measuring the importance of each point in the skeleton.
 For example, Reniers et al.'s method [134] can be incorporated into point cloud algorithms to control spurious branches by adding a new control parameter, the importance threshold.